pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 In order to activate the plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
 Click the :btn:Enable: button next to the "Presale SAML Authentication" plugin.

-A button :btn-icon:fa3-key: SAML: will now appear under in the sidebar menu.
+The :btn-icon:fa3-key: SAML: button will now appear in the sidebar menu.
 Click that button in order to access the event-level SAML settings.

 ![Page titled SAML settings, displaying information on which attributes are requested from the IdP and settings such as Login button label, skip button label and checkboxes for allowing name changes and skipping the login .](../../assets/screens/saml/saml-settings.png "SAML settings screenshot" )

-Many users will not know the reason why they have to authenticate in order to make a purchase in your shop.
+Many customers will not know the reason why they have to authenticate in order to make a purchase in your shop.
 Use the "Checkout Explanation" field to provide an explanation for the process and the reasoning behind it to be displayed in the shop.

 #### Using "Attribute RegEx" to further restrict possible attendees